-- Compensation amount comes from public money, putting no burden on the policeman in question. - ✓ Convictions are few.
-In seven of the 10 years from 2006 to 2015, not a single policeman was convicted of human rights violations. - Collection and analysis of preventive intelligence: Especially pertaining to terrorists and insurgents who pose a constant challenge to internal security. - Vacancies: Central investigation agencies like the CBI, the National Investigation Agency (NIA) and the Enforcement Directorate continue to have huge vacancies - Outdated arms and equipments: as seen in 26/11 attacks. - Lack of proper training.
+- Compensation amount comes from public money, putting no burden on the policeman in question. - \checkmark Convictions are few.
+In seven of the 10 years from 2006 to 2015, not a single policeman was convicted of human rights violations. - Collection and analysis of preventive intelligence: Especially pertaining to terrorists and insurgents who pose a constant challenge to internal security. - Vacancies: Central investigation - Outdated arms and equipments: as seen in 26/11 attacks. - Lack of proper training.